yohanjo/Dialogue-Acts/code/README.md

-# CSM (Content Word Filtering and Speaker Preference Model)
+# Source Code for Content Word Filtering and Speaker Preference Model

 ## Dependencies
  * Java 8 is required.